-Annual earnings before interest, taxes, depreciation, and amortization: Generally, using an average of the last three years can help avoid valuations that are too high or too low.

-2. Excess compensation paid to owners:

-Excess compensation is the difference between total compensation paid to you, the owner, and total compensation paid for the same job(s) if you were not the owner of the business.
+- 1. Annual earnings before interest, taxes, depreciation, and amortization: Generally, using an average of the last three years can help avoid valuations that are too high or too low. - 2.
+Excess compensation paid to owners: Excess compensation is the difference between total compensation paid to you, the owner, and total compensation paid for the same job(s) if you were not the owner of the business.
 This applies when total compensation paid to the owner is greater.
-If you have excess compensation, calculate the average of the last three years' compensation.

-- 3. Anticipated rate of earnings/compensation growth: Provide a growth rate between 0% and 100%.
+If you have excess compensation, calculate the average of the last three years' compensation. - 3.
+Anticipated rate of earnings/compensation growth: Provide a growth rate between 0% and 100%.
 Use 0% if level. - 4.
 Number of years earnings are expected to continue: A maximum of 10 years will assume perpetuity. - 5.
-Discount factor based on level of business/ industry/financial risk: The income approach analysis uses level of business/industry financial risk to determine a discount factor in the calculation.
+Discount factor based on level of business/ industry/financial risk: The income approach analysis uses a level of financial risk for a business or industry to determine a discount factor in the calculation.
 For example, a business in a new industry may reflect a higher risk of failure.
-Alternatively, it could also reflect a lower risk of failure for businesses in a stable or mature industry.